 La Voute, St Martin de Belleville – +33 (0) 4 79 08 91 48

-In a beautiful setting opposite the old church in the picturesque village of St Martin, this restaurant serves great and filling food (the lasagne is monstrous!) that’s not too pricey.
+In a beautiful setting opposite the old church in the picturesque village of St Martin this restaurant serves great and filling food that’s not too pricey, the lasagna is monstrous!

 Located in Reberty 2000 – La Ferme has a welcoming interior which opens onto a large terrace on the slopes and has extensive lunch and dinner menus.
-Though this one of the top three places in Les Menuires, the fixed-price menu can be relatively affordable at about €25 for appetizer, entree and dessert.
-For lunch on a sunny day.
-Sit on the huge terrace, bask in the sunshine, and eat from their vast, yummy and ridiculously good value menu.
-We can highly recommend the Cote de Boeuf – incredible value and really rather tasty!
+Though this is one of the top three places in Les Menuires, the fixed-price menu can be relatively affordable at about €25 for appetizer, entree and dessert.

-One of the most popular restaurants in all the 3 valleys with a great sun terrace facing out onto the piste aligned with plenty of deck chairs to sit back and relax in.
-The food is simple and yummy – plus very good value.
+One of the most popular restaurants in the whole 3 valleys due to its great sun terrace that faces out onto the piste.
+It is aligned with plenty of deck chairs to sit back and relax in.
+The food is simple and yummy, plus very good value.
 Reservations are essential as it gets very booked up on sunny days.

 If you want to just stop for a quick bite or need to feed the whole family on a budget try…

 Village de Pains

 It seems that picnicking on the mountain is becoming more and more popular.
 Either order in advance our F&P picnic-style lunches or make your way to the Golf chairlift via our glorious bakery for picnic goodies – huge baguettes filled to the brim with local cheese and ham, pastries, pizza, chocolate treats – you’ll be wanting to stop for lunch as soon as you get to the top of the chairlift!

 Petit Rond Point, Meribel – +33 (0) 4 79 00 37 51